cap497/TSP/README.md

 TSPLIB 95 is a library that contains multiple samples of various TSP related problems.

+Huge conatins instances with a wide range of number of nodes.

-This is only a concise selection of TSP instances using 2D Euclidian coordinates chosen to evaluate algorihms with an increasing number of nodes.
+Only instances using 2D Euclidian coordinates were chosen.

 Approximate algorithms are compared to TSPLIB 95 bounds.